 ***You can purchase an INEXPENSIVE AD-FREE PDF of this pattern on Etsy HERE!
-This beautifully formatted PDF includes the step-by-step pictures and pattern and is a total of 4 pages including the cover page!
+This beautifully formatted PDF includes the step-by-step pictures and 2 patterns (Chunky Double Crochet Cowl & Long Double Crochet Cowl) and is a total of 7 pages including the cover page!
+This pattern is also available in the “Crochet Cowls & Scarves PATTERN BUNDLE” which includes over 20 beautiful designs at a discounted price – check out the bundle HERE!

 Winter officially begins on Friday, but it seems like winter has been in full swing for weeks on end where I live!
 Winter is always the perfect time for cozy scarves, hats and mittens, and after blogging about the puff stitch cowl that I made for my sister, I really wanted to make myself a big chunky cowl that would help keep me warm!